Ashyni/mpv-scripts/README.md

 ## Status

-Starting to get really good.
+It's starting to be really effective.\n
 Still work in progress, some regressions can occur during process.

 ## Usage